lizadams/CMAQ-WS-old/content/1-create-cluster/d-prepare-cluster/index.en.md

 `display`

-If display still doesn't work, then try using the DCV.
+If display still doesn't work, then try running the display command on the terminal within the DCV.